The programme is split into two pathways - the 3D Graphics and User Experience Pathway and the Programming and Computer Science Pathway.

 15 credits

-This module will expose students to state-of-the-art techniques, tools, and open questions related to creative uses of data, signal processing, and machine learning.
+This module will expose you to state-of-the-art techniques, tools, and open questions related to creative uses of data, signal processing, and machine learning.
 The emphasis will be on developing hands-on skills using these techniques in creative projects, and on exploring the creative potential of these techniques.
-Specifically, students will learn about topics including:

 |